 Homeowners doing research on replacement patio doors: don’t be fooled by the seemingly low shelf prices on most patio doors that don’t include hardware or installation.
 The big box stores consider essential items like energy-efficient glass packages, hardware, installation and warranty to be upgrades, and the actual price tag will be much higher than you thought.

-Also, we highly recommend having a professional contractor or handyman put in the patio door, as it is an extremely complicated process with a lot of opportunity for error but little room for it.
+Also, we highly recommend having a professional contractor or installer put in the patio door, as it is an extremely complicated process with a lot of opportunity for error but little room for it.

 What’s your preferred style of patio door?
 Share in comments below!
-We would love to hear from you.
+We would love to hear from you.?

 And if you are ready to replace your patio door, please don’t hesitate to call our friendly customer representatives at 636-225-7717 who will help you order your new patio door with ease!

 ? ? ?